SweBarre/demo/neuvector/demos/STRUTS_RCE.md

 where `X.X.X.X` is the IP to the kali service you got in step 4 and the URL is the HOSTS of struts-orders ingress `kubectl get ingress struts-orders`

-7. In the recerse shell type some commands, like prove you are root with `whoami`
+7. In the reverse shell type some commands, like prove you are root with `whoami`

 8. Put the policy group `nv.struts-orders.default` in protect mode and see that it is now protected and it's no longer possible to execute commands in the reversed shell